genGit963/RV_NODE_JS/2. Asynchronous_Programming/01_promises_methods.md

 ## 2. `Promise.allSettled()`

-`Promise.allSettled()` returns a promise that resolves after all of the given promises have either resolved or rejected, with an array of objects that each describe the outcome of each promise.
+`Promise.allSettled()` <br> It returns a promise that resolves after all of the given promises have either resolved or rejected, with an array of objects that each describe the outcome of each promise.

 #### Example: